minervaproject/little-service/README.md

 Go to IAM, and find your role under Roles (for us, this is code-build-little_service-service-role).
 Under "Attach Policy", check "AmazonEC2ContainerRegistryPowerUser" and add it.

 Note: Retrying builds from the CodeBuild dashboard does not work.
 Do "Release change" from CodePipeline to ensure that all steps run.

+## Teardown from AWS (Costly items only)

+1. Delete the Application from Elastic Beanstalk.
+2. Delete images from EC2 Container Service.